helenplesko/technicallogs/G99GroupProject.md

 Visit https://www.openstreetmap.org/ and either create an account or sign in.

 > [!TIP]
 > If this is your first time logging in, I highly recommend going through the **Walkthrough** to learn how to create and edit points, straight and curved lines, and rectangular and circular areas (polygons).
-This YouTube video by MapGives is also a great learning tool: https://www.youtube.com/watch?v=Ir-3K0pjwOI.
+This YouTube video by MapGive is also a great learning tool: https://www.youtube.com/watch?v=Ir-3K0pjwOI.

 ### Things to note